Foundry-01/Open-Source-Mail-Merge--OSMM-/website/nextsteps/home-hero-copy.md

 - Edited hero paragraph to highlight free, easy‑to‑use, locally hosted value props and target audiences.
 - Fixed TS return type in `Home` component to `React.ReactElement` to satisfy linter.
 - Changed hero to single `h1` with `<br />` for second line: "No BCC, no problem".
+- Updated pronunciation easter egg to a clearer aside: "(/ aw·səm /)" with same tooltip.

 ### Next step
 - If we add more positioning, consider aligning bullets and CTA text with the updated messaging.